netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 geolocation information.

+# Conventions and Definitions

+{::boilerplate bcp14-tagged}

 ## Terminology {#terms}

+We assume that the reader is familiar with the terminology used in
-This document draws on the terminology of SCION {{SCION-CP}},
+{{QUIC-TRANSPORT}} and {{QUIC-MP}}.
+We also draws on the terminology of SCION ({{SCION-CP}}, {{SCION-DP}}).
-{{SCION-DP}}.
 For ease of reference, we have included some definitions here, but refer the reader to the references above for complete specifications of the relevant terminiology:

 **Autonomous System (AS)**: An autonomous system is a network under a common administrative control.
 For example, the network of an